the1lab/1lab/src/Algebra/Semilattice.lagda.md

 As is typical with algebraic structures, we define a semilattice homomorphism as being a map which commutes with the binary operator.
-Since being a semilattice is a _property_ of $(A, \land)$, we have a characterisation of equality of semilattices: Two semilattices are equal precisely when their underlying types are equivalent by some homomorphic equivalence.
+Since being a semilattice is a _property_ of $(A, \land)$, we have a characterisation of identifications of semilattices: Two semilattices are identified precisely when their underlying types are equivalent by some homomorphic equivalence.

 ```agda
 isProp-isSemilattice : ∀ {∧ : A → A → A} → isProp (isSemilattice ∧)